 Providing automated toxicological and exposure assessment platforms to some of the most premier laboratories in the world.

-As researchers ourselves, we understand the skills and expertise required to generate and measure various atmospheres.
+As researchers ourselves, we understand the skills and expertise required to precisely generate and measure various atmospheres.
 We continually strive for excellence and work hand and hand with our clients to help them understand and work through the various intricacies related to aerosol generation and exposure.

-Kevin Corbett M.S. is the founder and R&D Manager at e~Aerosols.
+K. Corbett M.S. is the founder and R&D Manager at e~Aerosols.
 He received his undergraduate degree in Mathematics from Rutgers University and his M.S. in Exposure Assessment from New York University’s Department of Environmental Medicine.
 His current work and research relates to inhalation exposure with a primary interest in electronic aerosol generation, alternate tobacco delivery systems, puff topography, in-vivo/vitro exposure, and aerosol physicochemical characterization.
-Kevin has provided a number of solutions for many CRO, military, government, and university laboratories throughout the world.
+He has provided a number of solutions for many CRO, military, government, and university laboratories throughout the world.